paulgovan/AutoDeskR/README.md

 * Design Automation API for performing automated tasks on design files in the cloud.
 * Model Derivative API for translating design files into different formats, sending them to the viewer app, and extracting design data.

-For more information about the AutoDesk Forge Platform , please visit [https://developer.autodesk.com](https://developer.autodesk.com)
+For more information about the AutoDesk Forge Platform, please visit [https://developer.autodesk.com](https://developer.autodesk.com)

 # Quick Start
 To install AutoDeskR in [R](https://www.r-project.org):